Command line interface

 $ gpaw sub-command --help

-to get help (or -h
+to get help (or -h for short).

 Other command-line tools